Peidong-Wang/T3Pro/README.md

 For uninstallation, you may simply `rm ~/.oysttyerkey` and `rm ~/.oysttyerrc` (if you set up this configuration file, which is highly recommended).

-After deleting the configuration files, you may simply delete the source code folder of T3Pro.
+After deleting the configuration files, you may simply delete T3Pro source code folder.

 ## To Do